rundexter/documentation/source/includes/_modules.md

 ---------|--------|-----------
 data | array,object | An object containing your outputs, or an array of objects containing your outputs if necessary

-When your module has successfully finished its job, it needs to call `succeed()` to let Dexter know it's safe to continue the current App.
+When your module has successfully finished its job, it needs to call `complete()` to let Dexter know it's safe to continue the current App.

 If you have any useful information you want to make available to other modules, you'll want to return it here.
 Dexter assumes that you're returning an object of some kind, and that the object only has properties that match those you've defined in your `[meta.json:output](#anatomy-of-a-module)`.
 Your app can also generate multiple outputs by returning an array of such objects - as long as each object's properties are correctly configured, Dexter will still know how get and share the data with other modules.

 <aside class="warning">
-Note that you should only call succeed once, and after you do, the wrapper running the function will quickly shut down, making any code your run afterwards a bit of a gamble.
-Calling `return this.succeed()` as shown in the code samples is one way to guarantee that you only make one call and don't cause a race condition afterwards, though you can use careful code flow to do the same if you'd prefer.
+Note that you should only call `complete` once, and after you do, the wrapper running the function will quickly shut down, making any code your run afterwards a bit of a gamble.
+Calling `return this.complete()` as shown in the code samples is one way to guarantee that you only make one call and don't cause a race condition afterwards, though you can use careful code flow to do the same if you'd prefer.
 </aside>

 <aside class="success">